BestTimesToVisit.com Logo

 When is the absolute best time to visit Yosemite if I want to see waterfalls at their peak and avoid the biggest crowds?

-For that perfect combo of roaring waterfalls and manageable crowds, aim for late May to early June.
-The snowmelt is usually at its height, so Yosemite Falls, Bridalveil Fall, and Vernal/Nevada Falls are absolutely spectacular.
-While it's not empty, it's significantly less packed than July or August, and you'll still have plenty of daylight for exploring.
+For that perfect combo of roaring waterfalls and manageable crowds, aim for late April to mid-May.
+The snowmelt is usually at its height, making Yosemite Falls and Bridalveil Fall absolutely spectacular.
+While it's not *empty*, it's significantly less packed than the summer months, and the valley floor is lush and green.

 I'm planning to drive into Yosemite Valley.
-What's the secret to actually finding parking, especially during peak season?
+What's the deal with parking, and are there any insider tips for finding a spot?

 Ready to Plan Your Trip?